Story Structure in Omar el Akkad's What Strange Paradise

 Reading like a writer, one of the things I appreciated most in el Akkad’s novel was its storyline, an interweaving of plot that unfolds in two times/spaces: Before and After.
 Before takes place mostly on the migrant boat Calypso, adrift on the Mediterranean Sea.
 After is a Greek island, with its uncomfortable mix of locals and tourists.
 The story moves back and forth from one to other, charging toward the moment in between.

 The tension that burns in this book is cooking in both the Before and the After plot lines.
 They each feature a vulnerable main character who is in jeopardy and struggling for his life and freedom.
 As often happens in the real world, random bad luck has put Amir’s story in motion.
 He follows his stepfather, Quiet Uncle, to a market and is lured onto a migrant ship with the promise of a sightseeing tour.
-In fact, the ship is packed with illegal refuges heading toward Europe.
+In fact, the ship is packed with illegal refugees heading toward Europe.

 When Quiet Uncle discovers that Amir has boarded the boat, he pleads with the ship’s handlers to send the 8 year-old back to Alexandria.